MansourM/ez-docker-for-laravel/README.md

 ## :compass: TODOs

+- [ ] add flags like -d on laravel new to go with the default instead of prompting the user, etc
 - [ ] image/build cache seems to be effected when service/container name is changed -> research this
 - [ ] add docker to sudoers
 - [ ] improve/customize entrypoint.sh for each environment maybe even separate them?